Wednesday, June 5, 2013

 Did he cry "Foul" or "Closed minded"??

-No, he thanked his peers for showing him his mistake and for adding to the learning of science.
+No, he thanked his peers for showing him his mistake and for adding to the understanding of science.
 THAT is the scientific and skeptical ideal.
 His idea couldn't pass the skeptical process of falsification and he was happy to hear it because of the advance in knowledge that this discovery had revealed.

 To be open to new evidence as it comes along, and to not so invest yourself in a conclusion that you are sure that you can never be convinced otherwise.